ferenc-hechler/RollenspielAlexaSkill/AIGamesMaster/SoloRoleplay/README.md

 # SoloRoleplay
 Text adventure engine.
-This engine is used for the Alexa Skill "Solo Roleplay".
+This engine is used for the Alexa Skill "Rollenspiel Soloabenteuer".

 # License GPLv3
 see text file LICENSE